Ivenyang/cocos-docs/manual/framework/native/event_dispatcher/en.md

 Listener has implemented all kinds of logics after event touched.
 Dispatcher will dispatch event type at the appropriate time, then it calls the corrresponding type of listener.

-## Using Method
+## Usages

-Now we'll implement adding three buttons in a scene, and these three buttons will cover each other.
-Moreover, they can touch off touch events, here is the implementation below:
+Now adding three buttons in a scene, and these buttons will cover each other.
+Moreover, they can trigger touch events, see the implementation as follow:

-### Create three sprites first, as display picture of three buttons.
+### Create three sprites as display picture of three buttons first.

 ```c++